douglasalexandre/GoBus/README.md

 //Using this way (3), now you can cancel repeat After and the call protocol go.cancel(cancel)
 ```
-### See more like how get Line and Stops in Exemple Project
+### See more like how get Line and Stops in Example Project

 ## Installation